Questions & Answers (Q&A)

 • All the empty cells of the CSV files are substituted internally by openTEPES with 0.0

-• There is no need to include the column for a certain resource within an input data file if there is not data to be defined for this resource within that file.
-Empty columns don’t need to be included in the input data CSV files, including oT_Data_VariableMaxGeneration, oT_Data_VariableMinGeneration, oT_Data_VariableMaxConsumption, oT_Data_VariableMinConsumption, etc.
+• There is no need to include the column for a certain resource (generator) within an input data file if there is no data to be defined for this resource within that file.
+Empty columns don’t need to be included in some input data CSV files, including oT_Data_VariableMaxGeneration, oT_Data_VariableMinGeneration, oT_Data_VariableMaxConsumption, oT_Data_VariableMinConsumption, etc., but at least an empty column with the name of the resource must be included in the file header

-• If the problem solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may has not been provided with a large enough amount of flexibility for the model to find the optimal problem solution.
+• If the problem-solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may not have been provided with large enough flexibility for the model to find the optimal problem solution.
 If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.

 • Check the level of the overall system variables in the output energy balance files (e.g., oT_Result_BalanceEnergyPerArea, oT_Result_BalanceEnergyPerTech) to assess whether they seem to make sense.
 Focus first on certain specific variables, including the ones that follow: